 Touch: In professional settings, firm handshakes are the norm when greeting and saying goodbye.
 In rural areas, Ecuadorians sometimes offer a wrist rather than a hand (especially when their hands are soiled).
-While men often hug their close male friends, exchanging cheek kisses is normal between women and men and among women (see Language and Communication).
+While men often hug their close male friends, exchanging cheek kisses is normal between women and men and among women (see p.
+4 of Language and Communication).

 Eye Contact: Ecuadorians maintain direct eye contact during conversation to demonstrate attentiveness, interest, and respect.
-They consider avoiding eye contact impolite (see Language and Communication).
+They consider avoiding eye contact impolite (see p.
+4 of Language and Communication).